 Different credit cards have different ways of rewarding your transactions.
 Let us look at the most common rewards among credit cards in Singapore:

-Along with the reward programs, credit cards in Singapore also offer promotions.
+Along with the reward programs, credit cards offer promotions in Singapore.
 These are generally announced in association with specific merchants.
 Such promotions can be categorised into segments like shopping, dining, electronics, lifestyle etc. What they do is to offer you a discount on the services that specific merchants are offering.
 For example, you may have dining credit card and it might be offering a discount of 20% on all the a-la-carte orders at specific restaurants, or you may have a lifestyle credit card that offers a 15% discount on gym memberships at specific gyms.

 One thing to keep in mind with these promotions is that they are subject to certain terms and conditions.
 This means that there could be an expiry date for the promotions.
 There could also be a condition that says that these promotions are valid only if you use the credit card to pay for the goods or services.
 They could also be available only for specific products being sold and not all the products available with the merchants.
 So, before you go and buy anything with your credit card, it is always a good idea to check with the available promotions for your card to see if there are any promotions that you could take advantage of.